 Criminal Justice involves the scientific study of crime.
 This program is designed to broaden students' awareness of how our society deals with criminals using law enforcement, the courts, and correctional institutions.
-This area of study is intended for individuals already working within, or want to work within, the criminal justice system, please contact me.
+This area of study is intended for individuals already working within, or want to work within, the criminal justice system or those who will eventually transfer to four-year college or university.

 The world of Criminal Justice is growing in popularity based on scientific advances and the interest that current media has generated.
 We now understand more about the benefits of science in solving crimes and how certain techniques used in the Criminal Justice System impact its outcomes.
-If you want to learn more about law enforcement, the courts, or the corrections crime.
+If you want to learn more about law enforcement, the courts, or the corrections system, please contact me.

 I can give you information about job possibilities in the field.
 No longer does a criminal justice degree mean that you are becoming only a law enforcement officer.
 You can now become a forensic scientist, legal psychologist, corrections officer, lawyer, and much, much, more.
-I would love to chat with you if you are interested in anything related to the justice system and reducing
+I would love to chat with you if you are interested in anything related to the justice system and reducing crime.